 According to pre-2016 production data from Natanz, Iran's IR-1 centrifuges have achieved an average annual output of about .8 separative work units, or SWUs, per machine.
 The SWU is the standard measure of the effort required to increase the concentration of the fissionable U-235 isotope.
 See http://www.urenco.com/index.php/content/89/glossary.

-This amount of uranium enriched to 3.6% U-235 would be sufficient feedstock to fuel one bomb after further enrichment, assuming uranium tails of 1% and that 20 kg of 90% U-235 are sufficient for one bomb.
+About 590 kg of uranium enriched to an average of 4% U-235 would be sufficient feedstock to fuel one bomb after further enrichment, assuming uranium tails of 1% and that 20 kg of 90% U-235 are sufficient for one bomb.
 This theoretical calculation is generated using the SWU calculator published by URENCO.

-It is assumed that only the IR-1 centrifuges already in production mode would be used in a dash to make nuclear weapons.
-Iran would need 940 SWU to produce 20 kg of uranium enriched to 90% using a feed assay of 3.6% U-235, and assuming 1% tails.
-At their proven production rate of .8 SWU per centrifuge, Iran’s 6,104 IR-1s could produce 4,883 SWU per year, or 407 SWU per month.
-Thus, it would take about 2.3 months to make 940 SWU.
+It is assumed here that only the IR-1 centrifuges already in production mode would be used in a dash to make nuclear weapons.
+Iran would need about 880 SWU to produce 20 kg of uranium enriched to 90% using a feed assay of 4% U-235, assuming 1% tails.
+At their proven production rate of .8 SWU per centrifuge, Iran’s 6,104 IR-1s could produce about 4,880 SWU per year, or about 400 SWU per month.
+Thus, it would take at least 2.2 months to make 880 SWU.

-Iran would need to generate 4,700 SWU to make the 100 kg of 90% enriched uranium needed to fuel an arsenal of five bomb, with a feed assay of 3.6% U-235 and assuming 1% tails.
-If Iran's 6,104 centrifuges generate 4,883 SWU per year, this would take about one year.
+Iran would need to generate about 4,400 SWU to make the 100 kg of 90% enriched uranium needed to fuel an arsenal of five bombs, with a feed assay of 4% U-235, assuming 1% tails.
+If Iran's 6,104 IR-1 centrifuges generated about 4,880 SWU per year, this would take at least 11 months.

-Iran has not operated the IR-2m centrifuge in production mode.
-It has about 1,000 such centrifuges in storage and several hundred installed in a research capacity at the Natanz pilot plant.
+TIn February 2021 Iran was operating two 174-machine cascades of IR-2m centrifuges in production mode.
+It has about 1,000 such centrifuges and may be producing more.
 The IR-2m is based on Pakistan's P-2 centrifuge and is assumed in these estimates to have a nominal output of 5 SWU.
 See Alexander Glaser, "Characteristics of the Gas Centrifuge for Uranium Enrichment and Their Relevance for Nuclear Weapon Proliferation (corrected)," Science and Global Security, Vol. 16, Nos.
 1-2 (2008), p.
 9.